Supermodel: 2010s

-Supermodels now
+Supermodels today

-In an index for model updates and rankings American website models.com have described what they call the next generation of supermodels.
-Their list has included Cara Delevingne, Karlie Kloss, Kendall Jenner, Gigi Hadid, Natalia Vodianova, Doutzen Kroes, Joan Smalls, Fei Fei Sun, Adriana Lima, Bella Hadid, Lara Stone, Miranda Kerr, Liu Wen, Jourdan Dunn, Liya Kebede, Anja Rubik, Laetitia Casta, Natasha Poly, Ashley Graham, and Kaia Gerber.
+Various magazines and websites, including various international versions of: Elle, Harper's Bazaar, and Vogue, have attributed the 'supermodel' title to a selection of models.

+The male models include: David Gandy, Jon Kortajarena, Mathias Lauridsen, Alton Mason, and Simon Nessman.

+The female models include: Vittoria Ceretti, Imaan Hammam, Cong He, Felice Noordhoff, Blanca Padilla, Anja Rubik, Mika Schneider, Luz Pavon, FeiFei Sun, Mona Tougaard, and Rianne Van Rompaey.

 Plus-size

-Since 2000, there has been an emergence of models known as "plus-size" top models, including Robyn Lawley, Crystal Renn, Ashley Graham, Candice Huffine, Tara Lynn, Whitney Thompson, Katya Zharkova, Denise Bidot, Sophie Dahl, Jennie Runk and Natalie Laughlin.
+Since 2000, there has been an emergence of models known as female "plus-size" top models, including Robyn Lawley, Crystal Renn, Precious Lee, Ashley Graham, Candice Huffine, Tara Lynn, Whitney Thompson, Katya Zharkova, Denise Bidot, Sophie Dahl, Jennie Runk and Natalie Laughlin.
 These models have been in Catwalks, magazines, and Billboards for brands known worldwide like Vogue, Glamour, Levi's, Forever 21, Cover Girl cosmetics, Saks Fifth Avenue, GQ Magazine, and Chanel.
 Graham had widespread amount of news coverage worldwide after Sports Illustrated Swimsuit Issue had her as one of the three covers of the 2016 edition.

 In-between size

 Camille Kostek, an "in-between size" or "middle model", landed a solo cover of the Sports Illustrated Swimsuit Issue in 2019 despite not being on the extreme end of the spectrum as runway size (0–2) or plus-size (10 up).
 Recalling her difficulty breaking out she has stated, "I was told that it was too bad that I wasn't a size 10.
 That plus-size is a big market right now and it's too bad I wasn't measuring bigger.
-My size (4/6) is considered an "in-between size," meaning I'm not a straight model nor plus model, I'm right in the middle.
+My size (4/6) is considered an "in-between size," meaning I'm not a straight model nor plus model, I'm right in the middle."
 Regardless, she has walked the runways of New York Fashion Week and Miami Beach Swim Week.